tocco/tocco-docs/glossary.rst

     docker image
         An image that contains an application and all run-time dependencies except the OS.

+    Employee Short Name
+        Usually the first two letters of an employee's first and last name combined.
+For instance, *Jane Doe* becomes *jado*.

+        These are the initials used in Slack and can also be found in :term:`BO` on *Person* as *Kurzbez.*

     exposed port
         Port that is made available to other pods or services.